mishapadidar/alpha_particle_opt/lab_notebook.md

   - currently optimizing losses for nfp5 for tmax=0.01
   - plot data for tmax=0.01

-- select 1 sol with large losses
+- select multiple sols and post process results
   - establish (local) optimality
   - determine the constraint activity
   - compute sensitivity to constraint parameters